eunrcn/tp/docs/DeveloperGuide.md

 ### Filter Command

 #### Implementation
-The Filter Command allows users to filter the current list of contacts by a specified tag, such that only contacts with said tag will be displayed in the contact list.
+The Filter Command allows users to filter the current list of applications by a specified tag, such that only applications with said tag will be displayed in the applications list.

 The following steps outline how the Filter Command feature operates: